 In addition to tutoring, I have three dogs that I enjoy walking and taking to dog parks.
 One hobby that I just started to pick up is cooking so I am hoping to learn how to cook various foods from all of the countries in the world.
 I enjoy listening to all kinds of music and watching comedy movies.

-Cal State Northridge - M.S., Molecular biology
+Graduate Degree: Cal State Northridge - Master of Science, Molecular Biology

 What is your teaching philosophy?

 My teaching philosophy is patience, and I would only be satisfied if my student has fully understand and can master the materials without my help.
 I would take the time to explain and re-test over and over to make sure the student has not just memorized but learned the materials.